-A planetarium is a theatre of the Universe.
-It can surround you with an accurate image of the sparkling night sky.
-It can show all the motions and cycles of the sky.
-It can create a multi-media experience with video, visual effects, computer animations, narration, and music that reveal the wonders of the cosmos to you, your class or group.
-It can interpret the Universe in a way that appeals to both the mind and eye.
-The Planetarium will introduce you to a life-long love affair with the stars and planets of our night sky, our solar system, our galaxy, and whole universe.
+A planetarium is a theater of the universe.
+It can surround you with a breath-takingly clear image of our night sky.
+It can show all the daily, monthly, and yearly motions and cycles of the sky.
+It can create an immersive digital experience with video, 3D computer animations, narration, and music that reveal the wonders of the cosmos to you, your class, or group.
+It can interpret the universe in a way that appeals to both your mind and your eyes.
+The planetarium will introduce you to a life-long love affair with the stars and planets of our night sky, our solar system, our galaxy, and whole universe.

-The Digistar 3 uses powerful graphics hardware and software to generate immersive full-dome images on the interior surface of a dome, integrating all-dome video, real time 3D computer graphics, and a complete digital astronomy package.
+The Digistar 5 system uses powerful computer hardware and computer graphics software to generate immersive full-dome images on the interior surface of a dome, integrating all-dome video, real-time 3D computer graphics, and a complete digital astronomy package.

-Designed as a state-of-the-art 21st Century digital planetarium instrument, Digistar 3 is a fully integrated system that replaces the need for traditional planetarium equipment such as slide projectors, special effects projectors, slewable video projectors, etc.
+Designed as a state-of-the-art 21st Century digital planetarium instrument, Digistar 5 is a fully integrated system that replaces the need for traditional planetarium equipment such as slide projectors, special effects projectors, slewable slide projectors, etc.

-As we explained in the previous question, once the show starts the planetarium is under extreme darkness.
-If you leave in the middle of the show your eyes will get readjusted to the light, coming back in will be very difficult due to the fact that you would not be able to see anything for a while.
-In order to prevent accidents and as a common courtesy to other customers, re-entry is discouraged.
+As we explained in the previous question, once the show starts, the environment in the planetarium is extremely dark.
+If you leave in the middle of the show, your eyes will get readjusted to the light, and coming back into the dome would be very difficult because you would not be able to see anything until your eyes adjust to the darkness.
+In order to prevent accidents, and as a common courtesy to other customers, re-entry is discouraged.
 If you must re-enter, please do not turn on the light on your phone because it will interfere with the ability of the other people in the audience to see the show.

 Because both have domes and deal with astronomy, a planetarium is sometimes confused with an observatory.
-Planetaria are theaters which simulate the night sky (and even daytime skies depending on their projection capabilities).
-The dome doesn't open; it's just a projection screen which the planetarium uses to project the star images on the dome.
+Planetariums are theaters which can simulate the night and daytime skies.
+The planetarium’s dome does not open; it is used as a screen on which the computer system projects the video images.